TritonDataCenter/rfd/rfd/0053/README.md

 It may also make sense to have a `sdcadm server setup` which allows for specifying the hostname, pool layout override, and others.
 As well as using that as the vector for the storage pool layout dry run.
+If we add the `sdcadm server setup` option, we should make sure that it and the `sdc-server` code can share implementation where possible and start the process of deprecating sdc-server in favor of `sdcadm server`.

 ### Storage Profile Dry Runs

-One of the first things that'll come up as soon as we introduce options is that an operator will ask what do the different pools look like and what do they result in.
-As they'll want to know how much storage they'll have available to them.
+One of the first things that'll come up as soon as we introduce options is that an operator will ask what do the different pools look like, what are the trade-offs associated with them, and how much storage is available is available with a given layout.
+As part of presenting these, we should make sure that we take into account the dump and swap space required, so they get a sense of the fixed costs and their impact.

 We'll want to have some kind of ability to perform a storage layout dry-run.
 In other words, we should go and run disklayout on the compute